Bhopal disaster: Liquid MIC storage

 The Bhopal UCIL facility housed three underground 68000 L liquid MIC storage tanks: E610, E611, and E619.
 In the months leading up to the December leak, liquid MIC production was in progress and being used to fill these tanks.
 UCC safety regulations specified that no one tank should be filled more than 50% (about 30 tons) with liquid MIC.
 Each tank was pressurized with inert nitrogen gas.
 This pressurization allowed liquid MIC to be pumped out of each tank as needed and also kept impurities and moisture out of the tanks.

 In late October 1984, tank E610 lost the ability to effectively contain most of its nitrogen gas pressure, which meant that the liquid MIC contained within could not be pumped out.
 At the time of this failure, tank E610 contained 42 tons of liquid MIC.
 Shortly after this failure, MIC production was halted at the Bhopal facility, and parts of the plant were shut down for maintenance.
 Maintenance included the shutdown of the plant's flare tower so that a corroded pipe could be repaired.
-With the flare tower still rendered useless, production of carbaryl was resumed in late November using MIC stored in the two tanks still in service.
+With the flare tower still inoperable, production of carbaryl was resumed in late November using MIC stored in the two tanks still in service.
 An attempt to re-establish pressure in tank E610 on 1 December failed, so the 42 tons of liquid MIC contained within still could not be pumped out of it.